What are smart meters?

 - They come with energy monitors that allow you to better check your energy usage, and make necessary changes.
 It will also allow better energy budgeting and tracking and personalized energy efficiency tips from the energy company.

-- As our energy mix becomes more complicated, as a result of more energy sources feeding into it – energy companies can use the smart grid to better manage supply and demand.
+- Using smart meters with time of use tariffs will help even demand during the day by charging more at peak times and less at off-peak times.
+This means that the installed peak capacity can be reduced.
+As our energy mix becomes more complicated, as a result of more energy sources feeding into it – energy companies can use the smart grid to better manage supply and demand.

 What are the disadvantages of smart meters?

 - Although they are billed as being ‘free’, the installation fee will be indirectly passed on to residents through their energy bills.
 However, the £11 billion cost of installing them nationwide will only cost individual households an estimated £6 per year.
 And – when used in conjunction with time of use tariffs – they could save people quite a lot more than that.